 163. The constitution establishes a parallelism of forms.
-Parliament is involved only when the conclusion of an international treaty requires the amendment of domestic law.
-If such a treaty needs to be denounced, parliament again has to approve.
+Parliament is involved before the ratification of all "international treaties", as well as of "intergovernmental agreements" that require the amendment of domestic law.
+If such a treaty or agreement needs to be denounced, Parliament again has to approve.